olaven/markblog/README.md

 * Run `markblog build` to build pages.

 See [this guide](https://olaven.org/out/guides/blog_with_git_and_markdown.html) for a git/CI-integrated setup.
-This if, of course, just one of the many ways you could use Markblog.
+This is, of course, just one of the many ways you could use Markblog.

 ## Contributions
 All kinds of contributions are welcome.